Off-the-beaten-path 8 Day Summer Vacation Package | Iceland’s South Coast, Westfjords & Highlands

 At the beginning of your second day on the South Coast, you will visit what is colloquially referred to as “the Crown Jewel of Iceland”, Jökulsárlón glacier lagoon, in Vatnajökull National Park.

-This incredible attraction has an almost tangible, ethereal ambience, instilling a sense of tranquillity in visitors who love to sit idly watching the lagoon’s enormous floating icebergs.
+This incredible attraction has an almost tangible, ethereal ambiance, instilling a sense of tranquillity in visitors who love to sit idly watching the lagoon’s enormous floating icebergs.
 Surrounded by sweeping mountain slopes and glassy glaciers, this is, without doubt, one of Iceland’s most unforgettable regions.

 If you opt to take a boat trip at Jökulsárlón, you will be presented the opportunity to see entirely new aspects of the attraction up close.
 Sailing among the icebergs, you will for sure spot the wildlife of the region, including the lagoon’s curious seal colony and its dive-bombing Skuas.